hpeyerl/ESP8266_Relay_Board/README.md

 ###Highlights

+- Captive DNS for AP mode.
+All domain lookups return IP of ESP8266
+- Support Deep Sleep with MQTT (read sensor, publish then sleep)
 - Option for on-board power supply
 - Up to three high quality [10A relays]
 - Powered by the WiFi [ESP8266 SoC] module